James McDonald (Victorian Nationalist politician)

-James McDonald (20 May 1856 – 15 August 1933) was an Australian politician.
+James McDonald (20 May 1856 – 1933) was an Australian politician.

-He was born in Geelong to mason John McDonald and Catherine McIntyre.
+McDonald was born in Geelong to mason John McDonald and Catherine McIntyre (who were both born in Scotland).
 He was educated in Winchelsea and became a contractor and then a butcher at Inverleigh.
 He also ran orchards at Inverleigh and Colac.
 He served on Bannockburn Shire Council from 1888 to 1917, with four terms as president (1893–95, 1900–01, 1911–12, 1916–17).

-In 1917 he was elected to the Victorian Legislative Assembly for Polwarth, representing the Economy Party faction of the Nationalists.
+In 1917 McDonald was elected to the Victorian Legislative Assembly for Polwarth, representing the Economy Party faction of the Nationalists.
 He was a minister without portfolio from 1924 to 1927.
-He held his seat until his death at Inverleigh in 1933.
+He held his seat until his death at Inverleigh on 15 August 1933.

 His nephew Allan McDonald succeeded him in the seat.